BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ### Dashboards

-A `Dashboard` is simply a query with a description and label.
+A `Dashboard` is simply a query with a description and a label.
 This will be used by the `Workspace` to query against the view paired with it inside the `Workspace` configuration.
 This way, you can write one query, and re-use it against multiple potential views.

 An example `Dashboard` resource looks like this: